Pkl 0.31 Release Notes

 7 | passenger: Person(name.endsWith(lastName)) = new { name = "Bub Johnson" }

-Now, we know what the expecation actually is.
+Now, we know what the expectation is.

 This type of diagram is also added to test facts.
 When tests fail, Pkl emits a diagram of the expression, and the values produced.